 Glow in the Dark Pumpkin Supplies

 - Pumpkins – faux or real.
-I used these small fake white pumpkins and these larger fake pumpkins as well as these.
+I used these small fake white pumpkins (here’s another similar pumpkin) and these larger fake pumpkins.
+These large pumpkin is also a great option.
 I like that I can keep them and use them each year.

 - Glow Tulip Dimensional Fabric Paint – The paint is activated by UV light.
 You can also use these Neon Tulip Dimensional Paints if you plan to use a blacklight!

 - Blacklight (optional) – I highly recommend this as it provides an ever brighter glow for your pumpkins.
 I loved this blacklight that I got for the project.

 Watch the video of the glow in the dark pumpkins being made here and see the directions below:

 Glow in the Dark Pumpkin Directions

 - Lightly sketch your design onto the pumpkin with a pencil.

 - I like to start near the top of the pumpkin and work my way down to avoid smearing the design.
 TIP: Keep a damp paper towel and Q-Tip nearby to help remove any mistakes.